"Fidei respondet non quaestiones, tantum prohibet interrogans eos."

 consensus?
 Only Godless atheists and agnostics do that!
 Right?

-A VERY important question to ask: If Jesus knew or expected his
+A VERY important question to ask: If Yeshua knew or expected his

 followers to live out their normal lifetimes for centuries or millennia in